Crohn’s and Colitis Foundation

 Educational Health Video Series Production

-Health videos are not just about generating awareness.
+Healthcare focused explainer videos are not just about generating awareness.
 It’s about educating patients and empowering them to take charge of their healthcare.
-In our partnership, we worked together to craft unique animated web videos that are both fun to watch and inspiring to viewers.
+In our partnership, we worked together to craft unique animated digital videos that are both fun to watch and inspiring to viewers.

 Meet The Crohn’s & Colitis Foundation